inoren/Software-Testing/Assignment 2/TestPlan.md

 The listing below (uses cases, functional-requirements and non-functional-requirements) identifies all items that have been identified as targets for testing.
 It represents what will be tested.

 ### 2.1 Data Integrity Testing
 - 2.1.1 Requirements Document, Use Case 3: "System delivers the shared resource to the browser[[1]]"
-- 2.1.2 Verify access to shared resource folder
-- 2.1.3 Verify correct retrieval of data from the shared resource folder
+- 2.1.2 Verify correct retrieval of data from the shared resource folder
-- 2.1.4 Verify simultaneous record read accesses.
+- 2.1.3 Verify simultaneous record read accesses.

 ### 2.2  Unit Testing
 - 2.2.1 Confirm proper functioning of Unit-Tests from existing JUnit-Testsuit.
-- 2.2.2 Verify coverage of units by existing unit-tests.
+- 2.2.2 Verify statement- and branch-coverage of units by existing unit-tests.

 ### 2.3 Function Testing
 - 2.3.1 Requirements Document, Supplementary Specification Req 3.: "The web server must work on Linux, Mac, Windows(XP, Vista, 7,8,10,Server 2008)[[1]]"
 - 2.3.2 Requirements Document, Supplementary Specification Req 2.: "The web server must follow minimum requirements for HTTP 1.1[[1]]"
 - 2.3.3 Requirements Document, Supplementary Specification Req 5.: "Req 5.
 The access log should be viewable from a text editor.[[1]]"
-- 2.3.4 Verify start correct start of the web-server.
+- 2.3.4 Requirements Document, Use Case 1: Verify correct start of the web-server.[[1]]
-- 2.3.5 Verify normal termination of web-server.
+- 2.3.5 Requirements Document, Use Case 2: Verify normal termination of web-server.[[2]]
 - 2.3.6 Verify correctness of existing automated integration-, response- and log- tests.
 - 2.3.7 Verify correct working of the web-server in a local-network.